 When I didn't wake up as expected the doctors held what my wife calls "The Horrible Meeting" with my family.

 They seemed pretty sure I would likely die. and were consoling her that they knew how bad it was to "lose a loved one".
 They advised her that if I didn't die I would be severely disabled for life, unable to talk, walk or even move.
 They gave me less than a 2% chance that I would regain any function and that if I did, I would at the least be completely paralyzed on my entire right side.

 Then they asked her to state what she thought I would want to be able to do.
 She kept it simple, saying things like "Hug his children.
 Sleep in his own bed.
 Eat his meals. and Work a little with his hands." in her words "They shot everything she said down".
 [NOTE: I have done all of those things and much more since then].

 At the end of the meeting she signed a DNR to release me if things got worse.

-[The above discussion is NOT intended to slight or disrespect the Drs.
+[The above discussion is NOT intended to slight or disrespect the doctors.
 They called what they saw based on their experiences.
 They were great professionals and literally saved my life!]

 On July 13, I was moved to the "Trama Unit" still at the Civic.
-I was still unconscious, but my feeling is that the Drs. were not looking at me as closely because I was medically more stable, and they thought they had a pretty good idea what would happen.
+I was still unconscious, but my feeling is that the doctors were not looking at me as closely because I was medically more stable, and they thought they had a pretty good idea what would happen to me.